sandy9159/DIY-IR-sensor-based-3D-scanner/README.md

 ![image](https://user-images.githubusercontent.com/19898602/149888298-6d8964f5-0027-4fc3-a11c-2494898842cd.png)

-Then I 3D printed case for the Z axis, I used two 8mm linear bearing and Tnut for the assembly 8mm lead screw will pass from the center of this part, as stepper motor moves it will lift up the whole assembly.
+Then I 3D printed case for the Z axis, I used two 8mm linear bearing and T nut for the assembly 8mm lead screw will pass from the centre of this part, as stepper motor moves it will lift up the whole assembly.

 ![image](https://user-images.githubusercontent.com/19898602/149888698-4a1d1bc5-ea3e-4428-9b1f-122cba66d1ad.png)